kekse1/kekse1/README.md

 - 📫 How to reach me: **kuchen@kekse.biz**

 # Repositories
-Here are my own, private repositories, *sorted by _personal priority*.
+Here are my own repositories, *sorted by _personal priority*.
 Also to be found on my private website's [**`~projects`** page](https://kekse.biz/?~projects).

 ### Index